Hell in a Cell (2017): Storylines

 On the August 29 episode of SmackDown, after finishing his feud with Kevin Owens, United States Champion AJ Styles officially reinstated the U.S. Championship Open Challenge, that was answered by Tye Dillinger.
 Baron Corbin also came out as he also wanted to answer the challenge, but was too late.
 Styles defeated Dillinger to retain the title and Corbin attacked Dillinger, who was saved by Styles.
 The following week, Dillinger faced Corbin with Styles on commentary.
 Corbin won the match with heel tactics.
 Afterwards backstage, Styles offered Dillinger a title match the following week and Dillinger accepted.
 During the match, Corbin attempted to interfere, but Styles attacked him with the Phenomenal Forearm, and then defeated Dillinger.
 After the match, Styles shook Dillinger's hand as a show of respect, but Corbin attacked them both and said that he would be the next challenger for the title.
 That match, however, did not occur as Corbin attacked Styles before the match and Dillinger attacked Corbin.
 The following week, Corbin had a rematch with Dillinger with Styles again on commentary.
 Corbin won the match by countout and declared that he would take the United States Championship.
 A title match between Styles and Corbin was scheduled for Hell in a Cell.
 On the final SmackDown before Hell in a Cell, Corbin again faced Dillinger where Dillinger defeated Corbin with a rollup pin.
 After the match, Styles appeared on the TitanTron.
 He said that Corbin does not focus enough and gets mad too easily and that was why John Cena defeated him at SummerSlam and why he lost his Money in the Bank cash-in.

-At SummerSlam, The Usos (Jey and Jimmy Uso) defeated The New Day (Big E and Xavier Woods with Kofi Kingston) to regain the SmackDown Tag Team Championship Two weeks later on SmackDown, The Usos earned the right to choose the stipulation for The New Day's championship rematch by defeating New Day in a non-title match.
+At SummerSlam, The Usos (Jey Uso and Jimmy Uso) defeated The New Day (Big E and Xavier Woods with Kofi Kingston) to regain the SmackDown Tag Team Championship.
+Two weeks later on SmackDown, The Usos earned the right to choose the stipulation for The New Day's championship rematch by defeating New Day in a non-title match.
 The Usos chose a Street Fight, which occurred on the Sin City SmackDown on September 12, where The New Day defeated The Usos to regain the SmackDown Tag Team Championship.
 The following week, The Usos invoked their championship rematch for Hell in a Cell.
 On the September 26 episode, after The Usos defeated The Hype Bros (Mojo Rawley and Zack Ryder), The New Day, who were seated in the front row, said that they wanted to defend the SmackDown Tag Team Championship in a Hell in a Cell match, to which The Usos accepted.
-The following week, the two teams met in the ring for a verbal confrontation where The New Day claimed to have made the SmackDown tag team division relevant and that their matches with The Usos have been the best matches of those respective shows.